ben-lerner/wizard-factory/README.md

   uses file mtime and statuses may lag a little for those.
 - `python3 server.py --debug-scan` prints the inferred agent list as JSON.
 - The cat is named Biggles.
 He is not configurable.
+  [Editor's note: I didn't ask for a cat, this is 100% Claude Fable.]